-Floor area of a construction: what are the calculation rules?
+Floor area, footprint and taxable area of a construction: what are the calculation rules?

 The floor area is used to determine the type ofcity planning authorization required for your project.